The Final Report (FAQ)

 recommended that you use the

-same practises that are used for Master and PhD theses.
+same practices that are used for Master and PhD theses.
 If you

 are in doubt about any practice, consult with your